travellertools/travelord/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the Contributing Guidelines for more information.
+Please feel free to submit a PR or message me if you need help

 ## Possible improvements